 Make Temporary Military Housing Your Own

-The natural break in school and holiday vacations promote more flexibility when changing duty stations.
+Whether you're due to move during the typical PCS season or not, moving during typical vacation times can promote more flexibility when changing duty stations.
 But the transition still has its hang ups, especially considering temporary military housing.

 Finding the balance of investing too much time, effort, and money into a space that is not yours to alter is definitely challenging, but these ideas add comfort to your short-term home quickly and with as much as expense as you prefer.

 If holidays occur during your brief stay, go ahead and embrace your normal traditions.